Topic: Regular Expressions with JavaScript

 Regex is greedy by default.
 It finds the longest possible part of a string that fits the regex pattern and returns that.

 Finds the smallest possible part of the string that satisfies the regex pattern.
-Uses the *?
+Uses the *? character.

 Character Classes